zwubbena/sas-cartesian-product/README.md

 ## Scenario

-In this section, I briefly overview a real life scenario where using the Cartesian product was an esential first step for solving an analytical problems when programming SAS.
+So, when would you neeed to use the Cartesian product when programming in SAS?
+I'll provide an overview of such a scenario now.

 Create table of all possible 2019 determination level (DL) values
 ```